 Education and Profession

-I graduated cum laude and with University Honors from Brigham Young University in 1999 with a double major in sociocultural anthropology and political science.
+I was an academic scholarship recipient and graduated cum laude and with University Honors from Brigham Young University in 1999 with a double major in sociocultural anthropology and political science.
 My Honor’s Thesis explored cultural boundary maintenance in a small Mormon community which was divided by the emergence of a heterodox Mormon faction.

-I graduated magna cum laude from Indiana University-Bloomington School of Law in 2002.
+In law school, I was an academic scholarship recipient and graduated magna cum laude from Indiana University-Bloomington School of Law in 2002.
 While in school, I served as the director of the Protective Order Project, which obtained protective orders for victims of domestic violence.
-I interned with the U.S. District Attorney’s Office for the Western District of Kentucky and the U.S. District Court for the Southern District of Indiana.
-After graduation, I clerked for the Allen County Superior Court in Fort Wayne, Indiana.
+I interned with the U.S. District Attorney’s Office for the Western District of Kentucky in 2000 and with the U.S. District Court for the Southern District of Indiana in 2001.
+After graduation, I clerked for the Allen County Superior Court in Fort Wayne, Indiana in 2002-2003.

 Together with my wife, who is a licensed Marriage and Family Therapist, I co-authored “Legal Issues in Couple and Family Therapy” in Ethics and Professional Issues in Couple and Family Therapy, ed.
 L. Hecker (2017).

-I was raised Mormon (LDS) and served a proselytizing mission for the LDS Church in northeast Brazil from 1994 to 1996.
+I was raised Mormon (LDS) and served a proselytizing mission for the Mormon church in northeast Brazil from 1994 to 1996.
 My wife and I were married in the Manti, Utah LDS temple in 1997.

 I now identify as a pagan and a Unitarian Universalist (UU).
-To me, being pagan means that I experience the natural world as sacred and I strive to cultivate my relationship with the place where I live and the other-than-human kin who also live there.
-To me, being UU means working for justice, equity, and compassion in all my relations and in the world at large.
+To me, being pagan means that I locate the divine or the sacred in the natural world and I strive to cultivate my relationship with the place where I live and the other-than-human beings with whom I share it.
+Being UU means I work for justice, equity, and compassion in all my relations and in the world at large.

-I formally withdrew from the LDS Church in 2001 and began identifying as pagan in 2003.
-I began attending a Unitarian church in 2010 and joined the congregation in 2015.
+I formally withdrew from membership in the Mormon church in 2001 and began identifying as pagan in 2003.
+I began attending a Unitarian congregation in 2010 and joined the congregation in 2015.
 I now serve on the Worship Ministry and the Faith-in-Action (social justice) Ministry.
-My Mormon wife and I are raising our atheist son and agnostic daughter in an intentionally interfaith home.
-I craft pagan and interfaith rituals for my family and personally practice an idiosyncratic and eclectic form of neo-paganism which draws on the archetypal psychology of Carl Jung and the naturalistic animism of David Abram.
+My Mormon wife and I raised our atheist son and agnostic daughter in an intentionally interfaith home.
+I crafted pagan and interfaith rituals for our family.
+I practice an idiosyncratic and eclectic form of neo-paganism which draws on the archetypal psychology of Carl Jung and the naturalistic animism of David Abram.

 Writing & Presentations

 I have published articles in numerous periodicals, including Circle magazine, Witches & Pagans, Greenmantle magazine, and the Francophone Lune Bleue: Un Magazine de la Ligue Wiccan Eclectique.
-I also contributed to Pagan Planet: Being, Believing & Belonging in the 21Century (Moon Books 2016), Godless Paganism: Voices of Non-Theistic Pagans (2016), The Greening of Religion (2017), and the forthcoming Connecting to the Sacred Divine.
+I also contributed to several anthologies, including Pagan Planet: Being, Believing & Belonging in the 21Century (2016), Godless Paganism: Voices of Non-Theistic Pagans (2016), The Greening of Religion (2017), We Live in the Orbit of Beings Greater than Us (2020), and the forthcoming Connecting to the Sacred Divine.

-I am one of the founding members of 350 Indiana-Calumet, which works to fight the fossil fuel industry in Northwest Indiana.
+I am one of the founding members of 350 Indiana-Calumet, which was the first chapter of 350.org in Indiana, and which worked to fight the fossil fuel industry in Northwest Indiana.

-I was the principal facilitator of “A Pagan Community Statement on the Environment,” which can be found at ecopagan.com.
-The Statement has now collected over 9,000 signatures from 100 countries, has been translated into 16 languages.
+Since 2014, I have advocated for the “greening” of the contemporary Pagan community to which I belong.
+I was the principal facilitator of “A Pagan Community Statement on the Environment,” which was written through a collaborative effort in 2014 and published on Earth Day 2015 at ecopagan.com.
+The Statement has received thousands of signatures from 100 countries and has been translated into 16 languages.
+It has been signed by practically every prominent Pagan organization.
 It represents the most successful effort to date to harmonize the diverse voices of the Pagan community in defense of the Earth and the web of life and possibly the single largest expression of Pagan voices ever.

 The Pagan environmental statement concludes with a challenge to: